juanmait/seedjs-branches/README.md

 ## Features

-All the _flavors_ above include:
+All the above _flavors_ includes:

 - The option to write code in typescript, ES2018 or both.
 - First class support in visual studio code:
-  - Linting on the IDE by using tslint and eslint
+  - Linting on the IDE by using [tslint] or [eslint]
-  - Auto format via prettier (support files like `.ts`, `.js`, `.tsx`, `.jsx`, `.json`, `.md` and more).
+  - Auto format via [prettier] (support files like `.ts`, `.js`, `.tsx`, `.jsx`, `.json`, `.md` and more).
-  - run the current file on the IDE with a simple shortcut without the need of compile (babel-node is used for regular files and jest for tests).
+  - run the current file on the IDE with a simple shortcut without the need of compile ([babel-node] is used for regular files and [jest] for test files).
   - easy debugging.
 - Convenient ways to lint, fix and auto format the source code via yarn scripts
 - Testing with JEST:
   - support for typescript and ES2018 without the need of any previous compilation.
-  - support for inline snapshots via prettier.
+  - support for [inline snapshots][inline-snapshots] via [prettier].
 - Easy configurable GIT Hooks to make testing, linting, type checking, code fixing and formatting, etc..

 ## How to start

 1. Create a new repo in your local machine (or clone it from your account).
-2. Add a new remote referencing this one (for example: _upstream_): `git remote add upstream git@github.com:juanmait/seedjs.git`.
+2. Add a new remote referencing this one (for example: _upstream_):
+   `git remote add upstream git@github.com:juanmait/seedjs.git`.
 3. Fetch the latest data from _upstream_: `git fetch upstream`.
-4. Now let's say you want to base your work on top the `process` branch from upstream, then: `git merge upstream/process`
+4. Now let's say you want to base your work on top the `process` branch from upstream, then: `git merge upstream/process`.
 Now you _master_ branch should contain the same content as the `process` branch.

 ## How to sync